issp-center-dev/TeNeS/docs/sphinx/en/how_to_use/standard_usage.rst

       - Default is ``input.toml``
       - File name cannot be the same as the input file name

-By making and editing input files, calculations can be performed on undefined models and grids.
+By making and editing input files, users can simulate on other models and lattices than predefined ones.
-See :ref:`sec-std-format` for deails of the input file.
+See :ref:`sec-std-format` for details of the input file.
 ::
    [parameter]
    [parameter.general]